*Mr. Cuban may receive financial compensation for his support.

 When creating your business plan, there are some key elements to include in starting a business:

-For additional information about what should go into your business plan visit our business plan template.
+For additional information on a business plan visit our business plan template.

-Based on the data in your business plan, determine how much money you will need to start your business and operate it until it becomes profitable.
+Based on the data in your business plan, determine how much money you will need to open your business and operate it until it becomes profitable.

-Although there are ways to start a business with no money, it usually does take money to get a business going.
+Although there are ways to bootstrap your business, it usually takes money to get it off the ground.

 Among the startup expenses you should plan on are: